The Email That Should Not Be Sent

 Alexandra answered, "Correct things often do."

-The email was sent as revised.
+The revised email was sent as rewritten.
 The reply came the next afternoon.
 Cooperative.
 Measured.
 A meeting request, not a rebuttal.
+Sometimes the best messages—like all communication across accounts and teams—benefit from careful oversight and the wisdom to retract or revise before hitting send.

-The founder never mentioned the original draft again.
+The founder never mentioned the original draft again, and no apology was ever needed.